Ansleigh-Ong/Assignment-1/README.md

 # Front-End Development Assignment 1: Website – Online Flower Shop

 The website is for a flower shop brand named **‘Cloverene’**, allowing customers to browse the flower shop's catalogue before ordering.
 Users can browse through the flower catalogue before ordering.
 Users need to log in to purchase items.
-Other pages like **About Us** and **Support** enhance the user experience and give the brand a positive image.
+The rest of the pages like **About-Us** and **Support** is to enhance user experience in the website while giving the brand a good image.

 ---